 This post was re-written based on an article published in 2012 by Fred Poulin.
-We’ve re-written it to better reflect the present.
+We’ve re-written it to better reflect the present and all stats are accurate as of the conclusion of the 2016-17 NHL season.

 Not every draft pick is a slam dunk.
 Even in a draft class full of stars, there are bound to be players who simply don’t make the cut.
 Subsequently, there are also going to be players who aren’t drafted in the first round but who find themselves making the NHL and even becoming stars in some instances.
 This was the case in 2007 when the Montreal Canadiens found a player in the second round who has now gone on to become one of the bigger names in all of professional hockey.
 Whether it was his skill, charisma or a combination of the two, P.K.
 Subban went from being a second-round prospect to an NHL star with a huge fanbase behind him.